offa/nvim-config/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

-## Credits

-Thanks to the *Spf13-Vim* project and all it's contributors.